Printable Page

 While I design my workouts around my bodytype, I do consider other factors.
 I train four days a week for both size and strength.
 Some ectomorphs may be solely focused on size gains, however I prefer to mix things up such as training strength one week and size the next.
 This keeps my workouts refreshing and my body from adapting to a set routine.

-However when bulking I tend to lean more towards gaining muscle size, since I am taking in an excess of calories which is ideal for gaining actual muscle size.
+However when bulking I tend to lean more toward gaining muscle size, since I am taking in an excess of calories which is ideal for gaining actual muscle size.
 Also my bulking season takes place in the fall-winter, meaning I do no cardio, allowing my body time to recover between workouts.

 During the spring-summer I cut, meaning I do cardio every morning and weightlift at night.
-Because of the added stress on my muscles from cardio, I tend to stick towards gaining strength, which tears down my muscles less than size gaining.
+Because of the added stress on my muscles from cardio, I tend to stick toward gaining strength, which tears down my muscles less than size gaining.
 This prevents me from overtraining, and allows my body to become stronger rather than try to build muscle on a deficit of calories.

 References: